palbertomc/TurbineOpti/README.md

 A collection of Matlab scripts used for the kriging surrogate model assisted optimization of low speed turbine endwalls

 ## Introduction
-This software was originally written for the MathWorks Matlab runtime, as an automated design optimization routine for non-axisymmetric turbine endwalls.
+This software was originally written for the MathWorks Matlab&trade; runtime, as an automated design optimization routine for non-axisymmetric turbine endwalls.

 The optimization approach is based on the so-called DACE (Design of Computer Experiments - "Efficient Global Optimization of Expensive Black-Box Functions" of Jones, Schonlau & Welch 1998), which itself is based on the geostatistical "Kriging" method for estimating mineral deposits.